 - Open data: Making the data underlying scientific articles publicly available

 - Open educational resources (OER): Developing freely accessible materials that can replace traditional purchased textbooks

-- Open citations: Making citations freely available without requiring access to the article or book they are attached to
+- Open citations: Making citations freely available without requiring access to the article or book to which they are attached

 - Open scholarly infrastructure: Systems that support the entire workflow of scholarship in a transparent framework

 - Open peer review: Processes in which authors and reviewers are known to each other and the contents of the reviews may be available to readers

 - Open source software/code: Software that may be downloaded and implemented without paying for a license.

 All of these areas interconnect as parts of the overall scholarly research structure and process.
 While each area has unique characteristics, they all share similar opportunities and challenges.
 Addressing any one of them inevitably results in affecting the others.

 The report from the “What Is Open?” workgroup of the 2016 meeting of the Open Scholarship Initiative describes these variations as occurring along a spectrum or as a multitude of dimensions, which can be described using the DART framework (discoverable, accessible, reusable, transparent; see OSI 2016).
 (Although developed independently, the DART framework is similar to the FAIR guiding principles developed by Force11 to guide data producers and publishers; see Wilkinson 2016).
 The DART framework recognizes “that openness has a number of dimensions and can be conceptualized as a spectrum, rather than at a single defined point.”
 It identifies “a baseline set of attributes that constitute what the scholarly community currently views as being the minimum requirements for ‘open.’”